nitk-nest/NeST/examples/config-options/README.md

 ## 1. config-1-point-to-point-1.py
 This program emulates a point to point network between two hosts `h1` and `h2`.
-One ping packet is sent from `h1` to `h2`, and the success/failure of ping is reported.
-It is similar to the `point-to-point-1.py` example in `examples/basic-examples`.
+Five ping packets are sent from `h1` to `h2`, and the success/failure of these packets is reported.
+It is similar to `point-to-point-1.py` in `examples/basic-examples`.
 This program shows two `config` options in NeST for ease of experimentation.
 For this purpose, a new package called `config` is imported in this program.